 - Remote, exceptional, unforgettable adventure

 By Aircraft - All tours originate in Fairbanks with a stop in the bush community of Bettles where guests transfer to a float plane for the flight to Iniakuk Lake.
-We will meet you on the beach!
+They will meet you on the beach!
 All air transportation is provided by licensed, insured commercial air charter services.

 Prices & Dates